micro/micro/README.md

 It currently consists of the following.

 ### [Go Micro](https://github.com/micro/go-micro)
 A pluggable Go client framework for writing microservices.
+Go-micro can be used standalone and should be the starting point for writing applications.

 Feature		|	Description
 -------		|	-----------